Amilakhvari: History

-The House of Zevdginidze (ზევდგინიძე) or Zedginidze (ზედგინიძე), which subsequently assumed the name of its principal office-fief, of Amilakhvari (amirakhori, i.e., Prince-Master of the Horse; deputy Amirspasalar, i.e., Lord High Constable), is traceable in the province of Upper Kartli (now Inner Kartli) to the middle of the fourteenth century.
+The House of Zedginidze (ზედგინიძე), which subsequently assumed the name of its principal office-fief, of Amilakhvari (amirakhori, i.e., Prince-Master of the Horse; deputy Amirspasalar, i.e., Lord High Constable), is traceable in the province of Shida Kartli to the middle of the fourteenth century.
 A family legend held it that they descended from a Roman officer who accompanied Pompey on his Caucasian campaign in 65 BC.
 His descendants are said to have attained to Georgian nobility in the 11th century.